This article was scientifically reviewed by Jessica Bucher

 That doesn't mean that your family lied to you, it simply means you didn't inherit much of that ethnicity.

-If you find that you need extra help or want more information than you received, there are a few sites that are helpful when it comes to analyzing your DNA reports.
+Here are a few sites that are available when it comes to analyzing your DNA reports.

 They all work essentially the same way: you upload your raw data and then select the services you want to use.
 Some are free while others charge a fee for their services.